adkinsrs/sadkins_site/misc.md

 ### Games I have beaten

+* Feb 12 - Yakuza 7: Like a Dragon - PC

 ### Books I have read

 * Jan 11 - The Humbugs of the World - P.T.
 Barnum
+Reading some big collections of books so this will probably be empty for a while

 ## 2023